 I googled to research this post.
 And learned that Halloween originates in Celtic paganism.
 The Celts believed that ghosts of the dead mingled with the living once a year.
 They offered treats and sacrifices so the dead would be happy and leave them alone.
 Creepy.

-Fast forward a few hundred years.
+Fast forward a few hundred years to Halloween now.

 I’m warning you.